abcjamesjordan/alexa/README.md

 # Future Work
 I would like to at some point streamline this process and have a seperate lambda function for downloading the daily snow forecasts and storing them seperate from the lambda function for the alexa development skills.
 I envision using either AWS **S3** or **DynamoDB** for this.

+Another future work includes modifying the lambda_function to enable the text to scroll as it is read aloud with Alexa.
+When the detail reports are pulled, often the text is far to long to fit onto an Alexa enable display.
+Link to help with this can be found here: https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/display-text-on-the-screen.html